 The Erasmus for Young Entrepreneurs Global is managed by Directorate-General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) of the European Commission.

-The implementation of the project is the responsibility of the local contact points that can be found at the following page: Your Local Contact Point – Erasmus for Young Entrepreneurs Global
+The implementation of the project is the responsibility of the contact points that can be found at the following page: Contact Points – Erasmus for Young Entrepreneurs Global.

 What are the different steps in the programme?